dlvhdr/gh-dash/CONTRIBUTING.md

 ### Debugging

-- Pass the debug flag: `go run gh-prs.go --debug`
+- Pass the debug flag: `go run gh-dash.go --debug`
 - Write to the log by using Go's builtin `log` package
 - View the log by running `tail -f debug.log`